TGOlson/quick-sprite/README.md

 npm install quick-sprite --save
 ```

-Note: the only external dependency for this library is `Jimp`, which in turn has zero native dependencies.
-Most image processing calls are passed through to `Jimp`, and the final return type includes a `Jimp` instance.

 ### usage

 `createSprite` is the only exported method from this library.
-Generate sprite images by providing this method a list of input sources and an (optional) set of options.
+Generate sprite images by providing this method a list of input sources.

 ```ts
 import {createSprite} from 'quick-sprite';